linas/i370-bigfoot/README.md

 technology.
 These provide virtualization, but at the application level, not the hardware level.
 These had not yet been invented in the 1990's.
-Contemplating the details of how containers differ from VM's, and what the security profiles look like, and how that containerization is acheived is worthy of attention.
+Contemplating the details of how containers differ from VM's, and what the security profiles look like, and how that containerization is achieved is worthy of attention.
 Containers are what allowed the cloud to bloom, and failure to appreciate this means missing the modern revolution.
 But look also at the other end: hypervisors, and low-level hardware+software advances